 Little Hampden Church can be dated at least from the 12th century.
 Because of common ownership of land in Little Hampden and Hartwell, the church was linked with the church at Hartwell.
 Small daughter Churches like Little Hampden often had no dedication: this is still the case today.
 This association lasted until 1892 when Little Hampden church was joined with Great Hampden.
 Following the death of the Rev Percival Hill, the last Rector of Great and Little Hampden in 1985, Little Hampden was been joined to the parish of Great Missenden.

-The unusually large porch is a 15th century timber framed structure on a brick base with plaster filling.
+The ancient altar slab with five consecration crosses, was buried in the floor, presumably during the Reformation, and was restored to its present position in 1942.
+The large porch is a 15th century timber framed structure on a brick base with plaster filling.
 It has two storeys, the upper one housing a bell cast in 1791.